Disambiguate Entity Matching using Large Language Models through Relation Discovery: Approach Overview

 \subsubsection{Online Phase}

 In the online phase, when provided with a user table, we perform entity matching, discover relations, and carry out post-processing according to the analysts' specific tasks.

-\stitle{Retrieval Augmented Generation.} We generate prompts that for each tuple $t \in R_1$ and each specified relation $rel$.
-Given $t$, we retrieve a set of $K$ entities from $R_2$ that are near $t$ in the embedding space.
+\stitle{Retrieval Augmented Generation.} We generate prompts that for each tuple $t \in R_1$ and each specified relation $rel$, identify the related tuples in $R_2$.
+Given $t$, we retrieve a set of $K$ entities from $R_2$ that are nearest $t$ in the embedding space.
 The prompt inquires, for each of the $K$ entities, whether it's related to $t$ by $rel$.
-To enhance accuracy and assist in interpretation, we employ a standard chain-of-thought process.
-These prompts are then processed by Large Language Model (GPT-4 by default).
+We employ a standard chain-of-thought process to (1) enhance accuracy and assist in interpretation~\cite{wei2022chain} and (2) provide context for presentation during HIL.
+These prompts are then processed by a LLM (e.g., GPT-4).
 The following template is used:

 The variable $K$ serves as a hyperparameter, balancing a trade-off: retrieving more entities improves recall but also increases computational demand and time.
-By default, we set $K = 10$ and continue to retrieve the next $K$ entities if $30\%$ of the entities from the last batch are confirmed to have the specified relation.
+By default, we set $K = 10$.
+To improve recall, we continue to retrieve the next $K$ nearest entities in the embedding space if $\rho=30\%$ of the entities from the last batch are confirmed to have the specified relation.

-\stitle{Presentation and Post Processing.} After identifying the relations, we present the results to the analyst for post-processing.
+\stitle{Presentation and Post Processing.} Identifying the matched entities according to the specified relations is not the final step.
+For high-stakes tasks, user domain knowledge is needed to verify the matched entities and use them.
+After identifying the entities, we present (1) matched entities for different relations and (2) the explanations generated by LLMs to the analyst for post-processing.
 This step is iterative, beginning with matches that are "exactly the same".
 If a suitable match is not found, the process continues down a predefined list of relations for the next best estimation.

-\begin{example} For ESG Flo, the system generates a report.
+\begin{example} For ESG Flo, the system generates a report, as illustrated in \Cref{fig:presentation}.
 Each entity is first checked for an "exactly the same" match.
 If found, this match is used.
 If not, analysts try to use "General without additional details" as these are less assumptive.
 Among these, the most specific entity is selected.
 Should entities with "Additional Details" be the next best match, these are then cross-referenced with customer data to ascertain the most suitable match.
 In cases where "Similar with wrong Details" relations are found, efforts are made to identify the closest match.
-Lastly, if the only match is "Component," the analysts aim to compile the most significant components and aggregates their data to estimate carbon emissions. \end{example}
+Lastly, if the only match is "Component," the analysts aim to compile the most significant components and aggregate their data to estimate carbon emissions. \end{example}